 Mr Brown regularly is invited to teach, both nationally and internationally, on various aspects of wrist and hand surgery, most particularly the management of distal radius fractures.
 He has given invited lectures to The British Hand Society, The British Orthopaedic Society, The International Orthopaedic Congress and The International Federation of Societies for Surgery to The Hand.

 Mr Brown, graduated from The University of Manchester in 1992, and underwent post-graduate training in Manchester and Merseyside, He subsequently undertook a fellowship in Hand Surgery with the Plastic Surgical Hand Unit at Whiston Hospital before being appointed as a Consultant Orthopaedic Surgeon in 2003.
-He is a Fellow of The Royal College of Surgeons of England, a member of The British Orthopaedic Association, The British Society for Surgery to the Hand and The British Elbow and Shoulder Society.
+He is a Fellow of The Royal College of Surgeons of England, a member of The British Orthopaedic Association and The British Society for Surgery to the Hand.

-Mr Brown is married with 2 young daughters; he enjoys cooking and fine wine.
+Mr Brown is married with two daughters; he enjoys cooking and fine wine.
 When not working he enjoys skiing, travelling and has a keen interest in photography.

 Clinic Times: Wednesday AM, Friday PM